Physical Therapy PT

 Some conditions, such as chronic musculoskeletal disorders, are challenging to treat.
 Others, such as Parkinson’s disease, don’t have a cure.1

-It’s important to stay practical about what your patients can achieve—it’s better for you and them in the long run.
-One of the most critical skills for physical therapists is managing expectations—avoiding the creation or encouragement of unrealistic ones is essential.
+It’s important to remain practical about what your patients can achieve—it’s better for you and them in the long run.
+One of the most critical characteristics of physical therapists is managing expectations—avoiding the encouragement of unrealistic ones is essential.

 2. Be Patient

-Next on the list of physical therapist skills is patience.
+Next on this list of physical therapist skills is patience.
 PTs should remain calm and composed during treatment and when working with challenging patients.

 Treatment timelines depend not only on the patient’s specific condition but also on their level of motivation, physical capacity and more.